kuru0004/mens_tennis_outcomes/README.md

 The following sections provide details of the work.
 Additionally, a narrated summary of this project appears in this [video](https://youtu.be/ao2_MfWDg1g).

 Note: This work originated as a Capstone project for the Data Science Immersive curriculum at Galvanize in August 2018.
-The work however is ongoing.
+The efforts are continuing.

 # Background
 There have been several models developed for this purpose in the past.
 The [review](http://vuir.vu.edu.au/34652/1/jqas-2015-0059.pdf) by Kovalchik (2016) has an excellent comparison and discussion of the models.
 Some have used regression ('logit' or 'probit') methods, whereas others have predicted winners based on point-by-point outcome probabilities.
 One of the best methods comes from FiveThirtyEight, resulting in an accuracy of 70%.
 This method uses a pair comparison model, based on Elo Ratings.
 [Elo Ratings](https://en.wikipedia.org/wiki/Elo_rating_system), invented by physics professor Arpad Elo, were first used in chess rankings in 1960.
-For reference, a book-makers' consensus model (based on averaging predictions made by human experts) yields an accuracy of 72%.
+For reference, a bookmakers' consensus model (based on averaging predictions made by human experts) yields an accuracy of 72%.

 The biggest economic impact of accurate predictions is contributing to gambling and betting lines.
 As suggested by Kovalchik (2016), it also could be useful for sports analysts and coaches.
 Both may gain insight into what makes one player more probable to win than another, where coaches may be able to use that information to benefit a player.